cdimascio/couchinator/README.md

 ```

 ## Behaviors
-Currently, there are two command:
+Currently, there are two commands:

 - **`couchinator create`**